-Guy Stern was 15 when he escaped Nazi Germany and headed to the US, helped by a kind uncle in St. Louis.
+Guy Stern was 15 when he fled from Nazi Germany and headed to the US, helped by a kind uncle in St. Louis.

-He was the golden boy, a student of languages who was supposed to blaze the trail and bring the rest of his family to America.
+Born in 1922, he was the golden boy, a student of languages who was supposed to blaze the trail and bring the rest of his family to America.
 World War II intervened, however.
-Stern volunteered for naval intelligence but was rejected because he wasn’t born in the US.
+Stern volunteered for Naval Intelligence but was rejected because he wasn’t born in the US.
 Instead, Stern worked his way through university while juggling a job as a busboy.

 By July 1943, Mussolini’s Italian government had fallen but the air was still thick with bullets.
 Stern was drafted into the war.
 His language skills and mischievous wit would prove useful.